What is Office of Foreign Assets Control (OFAC)?

 What Are the Types of OFAC Sanctions?

-Comprehensive Country-Based Sanctions are mainly targeted against countries, regimes, or specific regions.
-OFAC forbids nearly all imports, exports, financial transactions, services, and dealings with these countries, including their governments, citizens, and businesses.
-North Korea, Syria, and Cuba are among these sanctioned countries.
-However, there may be certain selective sanctions that solely target transactions concerning particular organizations or persons.
+Comprehensive country-based sanctions target entire countries, regimes, or specific regions.
+OFAC prohibits nearly all imports, exports, financial transactions, services, and dealings with these countries, including their governments, citizens, and businesses.
+North Korea, Syria, and Cuba are among the most comprehensively sanctioned.
+In some cases, restrictions are more selective and target specific organizations or individuals within a country rather than applying across the board.

 What is OFAC Sanctions List?

-• List of Foreign Institutions Subject to Correspondent Account or Payable-Through Account Sanctions (CAPTA List),
+• Correspondent Account or Payable-Through Account Sanctions List (CAPTA List)

 How to Check OFAC Sanctions?